NVIDIA/NeMo-Skills/docs/pipelines/run-cmd.md

 print(response.choices[0].message.content)
 ```

 Then we can run the server and the inference code in a single command as below.
-We will also show how to start the code
+The --with_sandbox argument starts the
-execution server that can be used to run arbitrary code in a sandboxed environment.
-This can be useful to
+code execution server that can be used to run arbitrary code in a sandboxed environment and is added here just as a
-execute code or to run code that requires a specific environment in a container. **Note**: While the container is
+demonstration.
+While the current example does not use it, this can be useful to execute code or to run code that
+requires a specific environment in a container.

-a little more secure than running code directly on the host, it is still not a fully secure sandbox and should not
+**Note**: While the container is a little more secure than running code directly on the host, it is still not a fully
-be used to run untrusted code.
+secure sandbox and should not be used to run untrusted code.

 ```bash
 ns run_cmd \